jsPolyfill/Array.prototype.find/readme.md

-# Array.prototype.find ES6 polyfill.
+# Array.prototype.find ES6 polyfill for ES5 versions and lower.

-> Array.prototype.find ES6 polyfill for ES5 versions and lower.
+> Array.prototype.find ES6 polyfill for ES5 versions and lower via NPM,
+> you only need to require the module in order to have it working in
+> order to use knowing that is going to work in browsers that does not
+> support this function natively.

 Based from [Mozilla polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find#Polyfill).